thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

 ## Browse device events

-Tenant administrator and customer users are able to browse alarms related to particular device using "Events" tab.
+Tenant administrator and customer users are able to browse alarms related to a particular device using "Events" tab.
 Lifecycle events and statistics are coming soon.